07th-mod/watanagashi/README.md

 > In wata_002.txt, the scene where they are playing a game is missing a large chunk of dialog.
 Most likely because of obvious copyright issues.
 Needs retranslation to fit with the PS3 audio.

 > In wata_tips_01.txt, [lines 474~526](https://github.com/higurashi-mod/watanagashi/blob/master/Update/wata_tips_01.txt#L474-L526) are clearly different from the PS3 version.
 Probably because of the whole red light talk.
 PS3 files for this scene are S20/05/440500017 and S20/04/440400025.

+> In wata_04.txt, the PS3 script differs a lot from the PC version.
+There are dozens of new dialog lines, including voiced ones.
+Some voices are also missing and some lines were rewritten.
+This will most likely bother you if you play with japanese text.

 >In wata_010.txt, [line 241](https://github.com/higurashi-mod/watanagashi/blob/master/Update/wata_010.txt#L241) the dialogue said in the text and the voice file diverge.
 In the original text, Keiichi only asks confirmation about the hour (3:00).
 In the sound file, he adds "昨日に続いてか？" asking about the day before.